 (The exception to Cox admission requirements is the B.B.A.
-Scholars Program described on page 251.)
+Scholars Program described on page 249.)

-- 1. Completion of a minimum of 42 hours in good academic standing. - 2.
-A minimum G.P.A. of 3.10 is required on the FIRST ATTEMPT of the following subset of courses, which must be successfully completed at SMU:
+1. Completion of a minimum of 42 hours in good academic standing.

+A minimum G.P.A. of 3.20 is required on the FIRST ATTEMPT of the following subset of courses, which must be successfully completed (no Fs on the subset) at SMU: